Vocal.media Review: 6 Ways to Make Money on Vocal

 It’s been a long-awaited feature that is now available in the creators’ settings.
-From now on, you can turn on and off comments for your stories.
+From now on, you can turn comments for your stories on and off.

 If you are new to Vocal, here is what the Vocal+ membership unlocks for creators.